 We have been tremendously proud of ‘Hannibal’ over its three seasons.
 [Fuller] and his team of writers and producers, as well as our incredible actors, have brought a visual palette of storytelling that has been second to none in all of television — broadcast or cable.”

-You can’t be too mad at NBC, without this network this show might have never seen the light of day, yet with a 7 season proposal, it is inherently easy to direct your anger towards the network.
+You can’t be too mad at NBC; without this network, this show might have never seen the light of day, yet with a 7 season proposal, it is inherently easy to direct your anger towards the network.

 However, this may not be the end of the beloved cult series just yet.
-As Hannibal has always been dangling on the end of the line, several other parties have expressed interest in airing the show.
-Back in 2013, before season 2 had even been announced for renewal, Deadline reported that Amazon was particularly interested taking on the show.
+As Hannibal has always been dangling at the end of the line, several other parties have expressed interest in airing the show.
+Back in 2013, before season 2 had even been announced for renewal, Deadline reported that Amazon was particularly interested in taking on the show.

 The De Laurentiis Company later issued the following statement.

-The most notable section; We are currently exploring those options, and we hope to bring you future seasons.
+The most notable section; We are currently exploring those options, and we hope to bring you future seasons.”

 Here are a few steps on what you can do to help bring Hannibal back to life.

-- Tweet #SaveHannibal endlessly, keep it trending, tweet it to TV networks and online streaming services.
+- Tweet #SaveHannibal endlessly, keep it trending, tweet it to TV networks, and online streaming services.
 Twitter is a force to be reckoned with.
 Tweets can be used in court cases and can even be used as evidence.
-That said they can be used to let network heads know that there is a much loved TV show looking for a new home.
+That said, they can be used to let network heads know that there is a much-loved TV show looking for a new home.

 - Watch Hannibal.
-This sounds a little detrimental and obvious, but some people may wait for the DVD or record the show for a viewing later on in the week.
-TV ratings are still a fickle subject and there’s a lot of haze surrounding the matter if recorded shows are counted as a view.
+This sounds a little detrimental and obvious, but some people may wait for the DVD or record the show for viewing later on in the week.
+TV ratings are still a fickle subject, and there’s a lot of haze surrounding the matter if recorded shows are counted as a view.
 Try your best to watch the show when it airs live, even if you’re in bed.
 Leave the TV on.
 Show these interested networks that the audience is there.

 - Buy Hannibal merchandise.
-Not everyone has cash to spare, but if you happen to have a few dollars to spend or perhaps a friend’s birthday is coming up, buy them some Hannibal merchandise from the official store.
+Not everyone has the cash to spare, but if you happen to have a few dollars to spend or perhaps a friend’s birthday is coming up, buy them some Hannibal merchandise from the official store.
 If your friend hasn’t watched Hannibal yet, now would be the perfect time to add a voice to those longing for this shows future.
-DVDs from Amazon or anything that is coming from an official outlet will help the shows odds.
+DVDs from Amazon or anything that is coming from an official outlet will help the show’s odds.
 Though remember, shopping from 2nd hand stores such as eBay won’t add towards any official number counting.
-An increase the in the DVD sales or merchandise will also show interested parties that Hannibal has an active fan base when it comes to buying things.
+An increase in the DVD sales or merchandise will also show interested parties that Hannibal has an active fan base when it comes to buying things.

 This is about as much as we, as fans, can do at the moment.
-If you have any more suggestions please post them in the comments below for other fans to see.
-It is clear that the producers are doing as much as they can to keep this show on the air, and hopefully Hannibal will one day dine again.
+If you have any more suggestions, please post them in the comments below for other fans to see.
+It is clear that the producers are doing as much as they can to keep this show on the air, and hopefully, Hannibal will one day dine again.